-This Christmas charcuterie tray is one of the easiest and most delicious holiday appetizers.
-Loaded with cured meats, rich cheeses, bright fruits, salty nuts and sweet spreads, Christmas charcuterie trays will satisfy all your guests this holiday season.
+This Christmas charcuterie board is one of the easiest and most delicious holiday appetizers.
+Loaded with cured meats, rich cheeses, bright fruits, salty nuts, and sweet spreads, Christmas charcuterie trays will satisfy your entire family this holiday season.

-A charcuterie tray would probably be my last meal if I were ever to go to prison.
+A charcuterie board would probably be my last meal if I were ever to go to prison.

 Why wouldn’t it be?
 They’re loaded with all things tasty and are so easy to put together.

-Charcuterie trays have become my go to for practically any event I attend and are also be a fantastic ministry meal!
+Charcuterie boards have become my go to for practically any event I attend and are also be a fantastic ministry meal!

-Charcuterie trays are so beautiful and impressive, your guests will never know it took minutes to throw together.
+Charcuterie boards are so beautiful and impressive, your guests will never know it took minutes to throw together.

 Just keep these tips in mind while building your own board of goodies, and I guarantee it will be the star of the event.